sunnyvarun/sunnyvarun/README.md

 I build, test, and deploy real-world web applications using modern full-stack technologies and automation frameworks.
 </p>

----

-## 👨‍💻 About Me
-I'm a **Full-Stack Web Developer and Automation Testing Enthusiast** focused on building scalable applications and validating them using automated testing.

 I specialize in:
 - Building production-ready web applications
 - Designing RESTful APIs